IntersectMBO/plutus/plutus-metatheory/src/Type/ReductionC.lagda.md

 ... | J , L , N , VL , VN , refl
   with lemma51-good _ _ _ _ q VL VN _ _ _ q' VL VN
 ... | refl , refl , X , _ = X

--- the above lemma51! isn't directly useful as it wants a (L · N) not a B...

 -- this one is simpler, just injectivity... uniqueness⋆ : (B B' : ∅ ⊢⋆ J)